elliotjreed/php-package-boilerplate/README.md

 ## PHP Versions

-This version will work on PHP version 7.1 and above.
+This version will work on PHP version 8.0 and above.

-For a version which is compatible with PHP 7.1 and above select the 7.1 Git tag ([github.com/elliotjreed/php-package-boilerplate/tree/7.1](https://github.com/elliotjreed/php-package-boilerplate/tree/7.1)).

 For a version which is compatible with PHP 7.4 and above select the 7.4 Git tag ([github.com/elliotjreed/php-package-boilerplate/tree/7.4](https://github.com/elliotjreed/php-package-boilerplate/tree/7.4)).